vuhnger/tcip-ip-emulator/README.txt

 ## Issue: valgrind errors on datalink-test-client, transport-test-client

 When running our client with valgrind, we get warnings about uninitialized memory.
 The main issue seems to happen in l4sap_send, where Valgrind reports that a conditional jump depends on uninitialized values.
 According to the error messages, the uninitialized value comes from a stack allocation, and the problem shows up when we copy data into buffers and later use them in conditions or send them over the network.
 We believe this happens because the len value we pass in is sometimes much larger than the actual data we put into the buffer.
 Even though we tried using memset to zero out the buffers, the warnings didn’t go away.
 We think this is because the buffer still contains uninitialized bytes when we copy or send more than what was actually written.

+We added the following LOC to datalink-test-client.c to remove valgrind errors in datalink-test-client:

+memset(buffer, 0, sizeof(buffer));

 valgrind error:
 --79695-- REDIR: 0x49068c0 (libc.so.6:free) redirected to 0x4847ada (free)
 ==79695==
 ==79695== HEAP SUMMARY:
 ==79695==     in use at exit: 0 bytes in 0 blocks